-Prescription medication/treatment and over-the-counter medication require an Authorization for Medication/Treatment Form.
+Prescription medication/treatment and over-the-counter medication require an Authorization for Medication/Treatment Form (obtained at student's assigned school).
 The healthcare provider and parent/guardian must complete this form.

 Students with special health conditions, e.g., asthma, diabetes, and hypersensitivity, regardless of grade, may carry medication on self, only if approved by their physician and noted on the Authorization for Medication/Treatment Form.